The IB for International Education in Korea

 In 2012, TCIS became the first Three-programme IB school in South Korea, proving once again the sort of innovative educational philosophy at work in the school.
 It was more than 8 years in the journey of building and training to arrive at that point, but the IB program fits our school well for focus on the individual learner.
 It also aligns very strongly with the long history of TCIS mission and our holistic approach for teaching balance, leadership, service, and a growth mindset.
-Many schools around the world have now adopted portions of the IB program, but TCIS remains one of the best international schools in Korea, with unparalleled experience in delivering the IB continuum across all grades.
+Many schools around the world have now adopted portions of the IB program, but TCIS remains one of the best IB international schools in Korea, with unparalleled experience in delivering the continuum across all grades.

 The TCIS Journey With IB

 In 2001, our Head of School had visited an IB school on his travels in Asia and was very impressed with the format.
 The approach was inquiry-based, student-focused, it promoted global and local community involvement, and it prepared children with necessary skills alongside the delivery of content.
 As he shared his experience with the faculty and leadership on his return, the school recognized the parallelism between the missions of both TCIS and the International Baccalaureate, and our journey with the IB began.
 We became authorized for the PYP in 2004, the DP in 2008, and finally the MYP.